Latham Group, Inc. Celebrates Opening of its Seminole, Oklahoma Fiberglass Swimming Pool Manufacturing Plant

 New Facility Enables the Company to Continue to Expand in the Southwest and South Central regions of the United States

-/EIN News/ -- LATHAM, N.Y., June 13, 2023 (GLOBE NEWSWIRE) -- Latham Group, Inc. (“Latham” or “the Company”) (Nasdaq: SWIM), the largest designer, manufacturer, and marketer of in-ground residential swimming pools in North America, Australia, and New Zealand, yesterday celebrated the grand opening the Company’s fiberglass manufacturing facility in Seminole, Oklahoma with members of Latham’s management team and employees of the facility.
+Latham Group, Inc., the largest designer, manufacturer, and marketer of in-ground residential swimming pools in North America, Australia, and New Zealand, yesterday celebrated the grand opening the Company’s fiberglass manufacturing facility in Seminole, Oklahoma with members of Latham’s management team and employees of the facility.
 Production of Latham’s fiberglass pools in the Oklahoma facility began in the first quarter of fiscal 2023.
 The Oklahoma facility grand opening celebration comes only two weeks after the Company’s grand opening of its new fiberglass manufacturing facility, in Loyalist Township, Ontario, Canada, west of Kingston, the largest Latham facility in North America.

 “We are thrilled to celebrate the opening of our fiberglass facility in Oklahoma with our dedicated employees,” said Scott Rajeski, President, and Chief Executive Officer of Latham.
 “Beginning production in our Oklahoma facility is an important step in our efforts to better service our existing dealers in the U.S. Southwest and South Central and to support the ramp up of dealer recruiting efforts in the market as we continue to drive material conversion from concrete to fiberglass pools.”